-If your child has been learning remotely, you may have recreated the school environment at home by designating a certain spot for schoolwork (perhaps with items like pencil sharpeners and notepads).
+If your child has been practicing their skills or doing their homework in a specific area, you may have recreated the school environment at home by designating a certain spot for homework (perhaps with items like pencil sharpeners and notepads).
 But for summer reading, you don’t need all of those supplies.
 Instead, emphasize just how enjoyable reading for fun can be.

-“Maybe now you want to symbolically turn that classroom space into a cozy reading corner or a book fort,” says Webber-Bey.
+“Maybe now you want to symbolically turn that 'classroom' space into a cozy reading corner or a book fort,” says Webber-Bey.
 Partner up with your child to create a summer reading space that feels relaxed, cheerful, and perfectly cozy — even if it’s one small corner of the kitchen or a window sill they love sitting at.
-Here are more ways to create a summer reading space.

 Team up with other parents to build a strong, supportive summer reading network, says Webber-Bey.
 You might discover a fun and creative way to keep your kids reading during this time, whether it’s through a virtual book club, a book pen pal (your child can write letters or emails about what they’re reading), or something as simple as a phone call with a classmate to discuss a book they’re both devouring.